makkus/freckles/docs/trust.rst

 If you need to install more recent versions, or applications that are not in your distributions repositories, try to limit yourself to widely used packages, as you can reasonably assume that the bigger the community, the more eyes were on the source code.

-If you need to install something niche, install it in a container, or Virtual Machine (ideally, use something like [Qubes](https://www.qubes-os.org/)!).
+If you need to install something niche, install it in a container, or Virtual Machine (ideally, use something like `Qubes <https://www.qubes-os.org/>`_!).

 freckles
 ********

 So, what about *freckles*?
-Obviously, I can't give you any valid advice here.
+Obviously, I'm not the best person to give advice here.

-Obviously I want you to use it if you think it's interesting, or useful.
-I do hope there'll be a sizeable community around it at some stage, but that might never happen.
+Obviously I'd like you to be able to  use *freckles* if you think it's interesting, or useful.
+I do hope there'll be a reasonably sized community around it at some stage, but that might never happen.
 Maybe start using it in your Vagrant containers, not your main machine or production servers (you shouldn't do that anyway, since *freckles* is nowhere near production quality code yet).

 *freckles* can download and execute *ansible roles*, *frecklecutables*, and *freckelize adapters* from online repos.
 This is one of the main features of *freckles*, and it is the reason why it can get a machine into the state you want it to be without anything other on the box than ``curl`` or ``wget``.